US Government, Department of the Interior

 Job Grade: 12

 Key Requirements: Applicants must be U.S. Citizens.
 Suitable for Federal employment, as determined by background investigation.
 Must be an active member of the bar.
 Selectee may be subject to serving a 2-year trial period.
 You will be required to have federal payments made by Direct Deposit.
 Selective Service: If you are a male applicant born after December 31, 1959, you must certify that you have registered with the Selective Service system, or are exempt from having to do so under the Selective Service Law.
 See http://www.sss.gov/.
 Are There Any Special Requirements For This Position?
-If selected you may be asked to provide information regarding your COVID-19 vaccination status for the purposes of implementing workplace safety protocols, such as those related to masking, physical distancing, testing, travel, and quarantine.
 A background investigation will be required for this position.
 Continued employment will be subject to the applicant’s successful completion of a background security investigation and favorable adjudication.
 Failure to successfully meet these requirements will be grounds for termination.
 If selected for this position, you may be required to file one or more financial statements and/or a procurement integrity certification of compliance upon reporting and annually, some of which may be subject to public disclosure.
 Throughout the recruitment and hiring process we will be communicating with you via email; therefore, it is imperative that the email address you provide when applying for this vacancy remains active.
 Should your email address change, please notify the point of contact identified in the vacancy announcement as soon as possible so that we can update our system.
 Because this position requires travel for official business, the selectee will be required to apply for a charge card within 30 calendar days of appointment.
 Individuals who have delinquent account balances from a previous Government charge card will be required to satisfy their existing obligation before a new card can be issued.
 Identification of promotion potential in this announcement does not constitute a commitment or an obligation on the part of management to promote the employee selected at some future date.
 Promotion will depend upon administrative approval and the continuing need for and performance of higher-level duties.